OnDataEngineering/OnDataEngineeringContent/_tech-vendors/hortonworks.md

 Hortonworks have two primary offerings - [Hortonworks Data Platform](/technologies/hortonworks-data-platform/), a fully open source distribution of Hadoop, and [Hortonworks Data Flow](/technologies/hortonworks-data-flow/), a distribution of (primarily) Apache NiFi, Kafka and Storm for processing data in motion.
 The linked technology pages include further information of the options for deploying and managing these products.

 Hortonworks have donated a number of projects to the Apache Foundation including [Ambari](/technologies/apache-ambari), [Tez](/technologies/apache-tez), [Knox](/technologies/apache-knox), [Ranger](/technologies/apache-ranger) and [Slider](/technologies/apache-slider).
-[Cloudbreak](/technologies/cloudbreak) is an open source tool, and Hortonworks have suggested that they plan to donate it to the Apache Foundation.
+They also have a number of non-Apache open source tools including [Cloudbreak](/technologies/cloudbreak), [Schema Resgistry](/technologies/schema-registry/) and [Streaming Analytics Manager](/technologies/streaming-analytics-manager), all of which Hortonworks have suggested they will donate it to the Apache Foundation.

-Hortonworks have one proprietary component, [SmartSense](/technologies/hortonworks-smartsense), a tool used capture diagnostic information from Hadoop clusters and send this to Hortonworks support.
+Hortonworks have one proprietary component, [Hortonworks SmartSense](/technologies/hortonworks-smartsense), a tool used capture diagnostic information from Hadoop clusters and send this to Hortonworks support.

 ## Links